Tinram/Windows-Survival/README.md

 #### Survival snippets for development on Windows.

-#### Developing on Windows?! *No!*
+#### *Developing on Windows?!*

-Despite every body cell screaming in the vicinity of the decadent OS, unfortunately I am sometimes forced by on-site work to use Windows.
+Despite bristling in the vicinity of the decadent OS, I am sometimes forced by on-site work to use Windows.

-The following is my quick reference to ease the pain of Windows.
+This is a quick reference to work around the pain of Windows world.

 ----